R-Type Tactics: Full version

-The Japanese version of the game, R-Type Tactics, was released on September 26, 2007.
+The Japanese version was released on September 26, 2007.

 Pre-orders for the North American version of the game featured a small black pre-painted gashapon model of the R-9A Arrowhead fighter which required some assembly.
 Made by gashapon company Yujin, the kit had the fighter itself, the Force system and bits, plus a display stand.

 Toys

 Toy manufacturer A-Label also released standard and black versions of the R-9A Arrowhead as part of its "Madou Gokin" line.
 Only 2,000 copies of the standard version were produced, while a Benables custom red version is also available.
 An Rwf-9D Shooting Star fighter was released in March 2011.